Afcon 2019: Cisse- It’s not my decision for Mane to take second penalty | Goal.com

-Afcon 2019: Cisse- It’s not my decision for Mane to take second penalty
+Afcon 2019: Sadio Mane wasn't my pick for second penalty - Cisse

 Senegal coach Aliou Cisse says it was not his decision for Sadio Mane to take his side’s second penalty during their 3-0 victory over Kenya in Monday’s final Africa Cup of Nations Group C game at the 30 June Stadium.